galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 ## Technological system

-The technological system can be defined as a set of interconnected components that has been designed to fulfil a particular function without further human design input.
+The technological system is a complex arrangement of interconnected components, including hardware, software, data, and human operators, that work together to perform a specific function or achieve a particular goal.
 According the philospher Günther Anders, the design of technological systems goes beyond mere neutrality in information transmission; instead, they actively convey values and thought patterns ({% cite Anders2002 %}, {% cite Gallardo2021 %}).

 > <comment-title>Notes on Günther Anders</comment-title>
 >